winnieshen96/movie-rating-project/Docs/Data_Report/title.akas.Report.md

 The uniqueness and completeness are good.
 Consistency of one feature, "isOriginalTitle" is not good, with string and numerical present instead of just numerical.
 ## Target variable
+None.
 ## Individual variables
+Primary key: titleId
+there are many titles here, we only want the title in English.
 ## Variable ranking
+The only usable data here is titleId and title.
 ## Relationship between explanatory variables and target variable